The Simple Self Care Lifestyle with mo

 Microplastics:

 Sadly, microplastics are present in our oceans.
-The filtered sea water we use is tested semi-annually by Polyhedron Laboratories.
-The last test was performed on June 1, 2021 and no microplastics were detected.
-All of our incoming sea water is filtered through a 0.5 micron filter (equivalent to 0.0005mm).
+The filtered seawater we use is tested semi-annually by Polyhedron Laboratories.
+The last test was performed on June 1, 2021, and no microplastics were detected.
+All of our incoming seawater is filtered through a 0.5-micron filter (equivalent to 0.0005mm).

 Potential Radioactive Isotopes:

-Most recent testing for radiation was performed in October 2020.”
+The most recent testing for Salt radiation was performed in October 2020.โ€

-They now offer their salts it through Amazon.
+They offer their salts through Amazon.

 Jacobsen Salt on Amazon.